Carolina Friends School: Accreditation

 Carolina Friends School is accredited by the Southern Association of Independent Schools and the Friends Council on Education.
 The school is also a member the North Carolina Association of Independent Schools and the National Association of Independent Schools.
+The Early Schools are licensed by the State of North Carolina Division of Child Development.
+Carolina Friends School is also a member of the Independent Curriculum Group and of the Greater Durham Chamber of Commerce.